tighten/jigsaw-blog-template/source/_posts/fuse-search.md

 featured: true
 ---

-To provide fast local search, this skeleton comes with a Vue.js component that uses Fuse.js.
-[FuseJS](http://fusejs.io/) is a lightweight fuzzy-search library with _no_ dependencies.
+To provide fast local search, the Jigsaw Blog skeleton comes with a pre-built Vue.js component that uses Fuse.js.
+[Fuse.js](http://fusejs.io/) is a "lightweight fuzzy-search library with _no_ dependencies."
 It works by running queries against a JSON index.

-During the build process, the skeleton automatically builds an `index.json` file with the content from `source/_posts`.
-The `Search.vue` component consumes this index, and uses the input for querying.
+During the [build process](http://jigsaw.tighten.co/docs/building-and-previewing/), a `index.json` file is generated in the build directory, with the content from `source/_posts`.
+The `Search.vue` component then consumes this index file, and uses the search input for querying.

 There's no configuration, just search results.